Middlewares and Guards

 Middleware: The

-logs all incoming requests to any route (path: '*'
+LoggerMiddlewarelogs all incoming requests to any route (path: '*').Guard: The

 This setup ensures that every request is logged and only authenticated requests reach the route handlers.